alexmilowski/littleflow/integrations/redis/README.md

 At minimum, you must run the workflow lifecycle and receipt log.
-The workflow lifecycle worker tracks when tasks ends to run the workflow algorithm forward as well as the overall lifecycle of the workflow.
+The workflow lifecycle worker tracks when tasks end to run the workflow algorithm forward as well as the overall lifecycle of the workflow.

 You can run the lifecycle worker with: